The Church at Holstein, Missouri

 Source: Immanuels United Church of Christ.
 Anniversary Book Committee.
 The History of Our Church, 1839-1989: One Hundred Fifty Years.
 Holstein, Missouri: Immanuels United Church of Christ, 1989.

-photo of interior of Immanuels Church
+photo of the interior of Immanuels Church, looking towards the sanctuary

-Interior of Immanuels Church in 2005.
+Interior of Immanuels Church

-photo of Immanuels United Church of Christ
+photo of exterior of Immanuels United Church of Christ taken from the south

 Holstein, Missouri; April 2000.
+From J. M. Fiegenbaum; all rights reserved.

-photo of cemeteries at Holstein, Missouri
+photo showing two of the cemeteries at Holstein, Missouri

-A view from the second cemetery, looking west and across the street to the oldest cemetery and the site of the first 2 church buildings constructed in Holstein.
-The memorial stone and plaque are visible on the middle right side of the photo.
+A view from the second cemetery, looking west and across Church Street to the oldest cemetery.
+The memorial stone and plaque are visible on the middle right side of this photo.

-photo of memorial plaque at Holstein, Missouri
+photo of memorial plaque in the oldest cemetery at Holstein, Missouri

-Memorial plaque at Holstein, Missouri.
+Memorial plaque

 Site of the first